Last Updated on September 8, 2021 by Editor

 For healing treatments

 Yäan Wellness was born from the magic of Tulum, Mexico.
-It is a center of wellness and healing where you will find your inner and outer beauty in the integration of mind, body and soul.
+It is a centre of wellness and healing where you will find your inner and outer beauty in the integration of mind, body and soul.
 From the moment you pass the burning flame, you will be immersed in the elements of fire, air, water, and wood and feel at peace with its elegant and organic design, which respects the flow of nature in both space and time.

 Soothe and enliven your senses and journey through the healing waters, purified crystalline water pools, sauna and steam room.
 Traditional indigenous treatments, energy healing, deep muscle relaxation techniques, herbal and flower baths are offered, prepared in custom made copper tubs.

-They work with a team of professionals, from renown psychologist PHD Bobby Klein offering life- changing intuitive counseling, medical professionals offering ozone therapy and hydro therapeutic colon therapy, to nutritionist designing juice and detox cleansing programs particular to your physiognomy.
+They work with a team of professionals, from renown psychologist PHD Bobby Klein offering life- changing intuitive counselling, medical professionals offering ozone therapy and hydro therapeutic colon therapy, to nutritionist designing juice and detox cleansing programs particular to your physiognomy.

 Yoga and meditation classes can be taken at their tree top yoga shala.
 This is also the place to go if you are wanting to do a juice cleanse, they offer 1 to 5 day cleanses: the intensity of the cleanse will vary based on the number of days chosen.